You can find this document as PDF here.

 -

-MyEnv works best with recent Debian, Ubuntu or Rocky Linux Linux distributions.
+MyEnv works best with recent Debian, Ubuntu or Rocky Linux distributions.

 -